FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

             Protocol-Label: My Sample Transfer Site (1.1)
             Custom-UI: html/mySite-1-1.html
             Class-Path: MySite/lib/lib1.jar MySite/lib/lib2.jar MySite/lib_1_1/lib3_1_1.jar
-2. Deploy Custom Connector into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+2. Deploy Custom Connector into {{< SecureTransport/componentshortname >}}.

-When you have produced/created a jar file containing the Custom Connector implementation and a `MANIFEST.MF` file, you should place it into your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-In the installation folder of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.3.6 version and above, you will find the following directory:
+When you have produced/created a jar file containing the Custom Connector implementation and a `MANIFEST.MF` file, you should place it into your {{< SecureTransport/componentshortname  >}} Server.
+In the installation folder of {{< SecureTransport/componentshortname  >}} 5.3.6 version and above, you will find the following directory:

--   `${FILEDRIVE_HOME}/plugins/transferSites`, where `${FILEDRIVE_HOME}` represents <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory.
+-   `${FILEDRIVE_HOME}/plugins/transferSites`, where `${FILEDRIVE_HOME}` represents {{< SecureTransport/componentshortname >}} installation directory.

 > **Note:**
 >
 > In a cluster environment, you must add the Custom Connector jar file to all nodes of the cluster.

 The Custom Connector jar file should be placed in the `${FILEDRIVE_HOME}/plugins/transferSites` directory.
-This directory is scanned by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for jar files with the specific `MANIFEST.MF` file describing the integration points between the custom connector and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-For each custom connector, there should be a jar file containing the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Pluggable Transfer Site SPI implementation and the `MANIFEST.MF` file.
+This directory is scanned by {{< SecureTransport/componentshortname  >}} for jar files with the specific `MANIFEST.MF` file describing the integration points between the custom connector and the {{< SecureTransport/componentshortname  >}} Server.
+For each custom connector, there should be a jar file containing the {{< SecureTransport/componentshortname  >}} Pluggable Transfer Site SPI implementation and the `MANIFEST.MF` file.
 Also, if there are any third party resources that are required by your custom connector implementation and are not included in the Custom Connector jar, they should be placed in a separate directory inside the `${FILEDRIVE_HOME}/plugins/transferSites` directory and be listed in the `MANIFEST.MF` file under Class-Path attribute.

 > **Note:**
 >